nnvape/yim-menu-injector/README.md

-# yim-menu-injector
-injector for yim menu

-# requires .net 6.0
+# yim-menu-injector ------- requires .net 6.0

+injects yim menu dll automatically into GTA V with a selfmade injector